 - The analysis, design, and development of systems that automate manufacturing, transportation, health care, environmental stewardship, scientific research, and other activities,

 - The creation of systems for learning, adaptation, decision making, identification, estimation, and control using concepts drawn from cognitive and biological sciences, and

 - The understanding of human intelligence from the perspective of neuroscience and computation.

 New industries and organizations depend increasingly on the interplay between engineering, computing, and the life sciences.
 Innovations and inventions require multidisciplinary approaches and entrepreneurship, as well as grounding in theory and practice, in topics that may not be covered by a single department.
 The program offers an integrated set of core and elective courses, introducing students to fundamental concepts, providing depth in specific fields of interest, and setting the stage for further achievement.
 Students are encouraged to expand their experience through summer internships with companies, government agencies, and university laboratories.

 Admission to the Program

 The program is open to juniors and seniors who have a satisfactory background in mathematics, science, and computing.
 Students should have successfully completed:

-2. The A.B. science and technology distributional requirement or the B.S.E. freshman science requirement.
+- The A.B. science and technology distributional requirement or the B.S.E. first year science requirement.